Skip to main content

 Worksheet

 The Color Worksheet is a spreadsheet that understands color.
-Rows in the worksheet are for profiles, images, color lists and workflow information.
+Horizontal sections in the worksheet are for profiles, images, color lists and workflow information.
 Columns are for color transformations, comparisons and delta-E calculations.
 The combined effect is a multi-purpose tool with unlimited color evaluation configurations.

 Worksheet Concepts